NikhilKamathB/Code-Mixed-Machine-Translation/README.md

 Code-Mixed-Machine-Translation Repo.

 |- data
-    |- raw (this folder holds raw/downloaded data, test and train folders are optional.
+    |- raw (this folder holds raw/downloaded data, test, validation and train data.
 Note: Do not push the data to github.
 Instead add a README.md here about how to get data.)
-        |- test
-        |- train
-    |- processed (this folder holds processed data, test and train folders are again optional.
+    |- processed (this folder holds processed data, test, validation and train data.
 Note: Do not push the data to github.
 Instead add a README.md here about how to get here.)
-        |- test
-        |- train
 |- docs (documentation such as proposals and reports fall here)
 |- logs (any logging that takes places in this end-to-end pipeline goes here)
 |- runs (pretrained models, saved/logged models goes here)